frankmcsherry/dataflow-join/README.md

 But just 11.
 What happened?
 As it turns out, the 12th update causes so many changed 6-cliques (or candidates along the way) that the process wanders up to 60GB on my laptop and then shuts itself down.

-For comparison, here are the output numbers for 5-cliques, where the 12th update produces 48,807,868 updates.
+For comparison, here are the output numbers for 5-cliques, where the fatal 12th update produces 48,807,868 updates.
 Each of these updates are produced along the way in the 6-clique dataflow (which just extends the 5-clique dataflow), and each apparently leads to some large number of further candidates.

 	Echidnatron% cargo run --release --example motif -- 10 0 1 0 2 0 3 0 4 1 2 1 3 1 4 2 3 2 4 3 4 ./soc-LiveJournal1.random.txt 68900000 1 inspect
 	    Finished release [optimized + debuginfo] target(s) in 0.0 secs